AI tool integrations

 - If tok0 has a compressor for it: rewrites the call to

-tok0 <cmd> …. - If not: leaves the payload untouched.
+tok0 <cmd> …. - If not: leaves the payload alone.
 The agent runs the raw command.

 The rewriter is single-pass, deterministic, and microsecond-fast.
 It never blocks the agent.